mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The confirmation tag value confirms that the members of the group have arrived at the same state of the group.

-The field `confirmation_tag` MUST be present if content_type equals commit.
-Otherwise, it MUST NOT be present.

 A MLSMessageAuth is said to be valid when both the `signature` and `confirmation_tag` fields are valid.